Laurent Schwartz: Later career

 Schwartz taught mainly at École Polytechnique, from 1958 to 1980.
 At the end of the war, he spent one year in Grenoble (1944), then in 1945 joined the University of Nancy on the advice of Jean Delsarte and Jean Dieudonné, where he spent seven years.
 He was both an influential researcher and teacher, with students such as Bernard Malgrange, Jacques-Louis Lions, François Bruhat and Alexander Grothendieck.
 He joined the science faculty of the University of Paris in 1952.
 In 1958 he became a teacher at the École polytechnique after having at first refused this position.
 From 1961 to 1963 the École polytechnique suspended his right to teach, because of his having signed the Manifesto of the 121 about the Algerian war, a gesture not appreciated by Polytechnique's military administration.
 However, Schwartz had a lasting influence on mathematics at the École polytechnique, having reorganized both teaching and research there.
 In 1965 he established the Centre de mathématiques Laurent-Schwartz (CMLS) as its first director.

 In 1973 he was elected corresponding member of the French Academy of Sciences, and was promoted to full membership in 1975.

 Mathematical legacy

-In 1950 at the International Congress of Mathematicians, Schwartz was a plenary speaker and was awarded the Fields Medal for his work on distributions.
+At the 1950 International Congress of Mathematicians in Cambridge (Massachusetts), Schwartz was a plenary speaker and was awarded the Fields Medal for his work on distributions.
 He was the first French mathematician to receive the Fields medal.
 Because of his sympathy for Trotskyism, Schwartz encountered serious problems trying to enter the United States to receive the medal; however, he was ultimately successful.

 The theory of distributions clarified the (then) mysteries of the Dirac delta function and Heaviside step function.
 It helps to extend the theory of Fourier transforms and is now of critical importance to the theory of partial differential equations.